Appeals are made to the Secretary of State through the Planning Inspectorate who are based in Bristol.

 Written representations are best suited to relatively straight forward cases, whilst public inquiries are best reserved for the most complex issues where there is a lot of public interest.

-It is however the appellant's choice which route to take.
+It's the appellant's choice which route to take.

 View current planning appeals